 Our team in Pakistan is managing the Food Fortification Programme (FFP), a five-year programme funded by UK aid.
 Backed by specialist expertise from Nutrition International, one of the world’s leading bodies for nutrition and food fortification, the programme aims to significantly enhance the production, access and consumption of fortified wheat flour with iron and folic acid, and edible oils and ghee with vitamin A.

 Bringing our long-standing experience of project management in Pakistan, we are working closely with the Government to improve the food fortification regulatory system, raise awareness and generate evidence to formulate relevant policies to combat micronutrient deficiencies.
-The programme will also fund new micro-feeder equipment, technical assistance and pre-mix supplements in flour and oil mills.
+The programme is also working with the private sector, building capacity for food fortification at flour and oil mills.
+It will also fund new micro-feeder equipment, technical assistance and provide pre-mix supplements in the initial stages while long-term sustainable capacity is built.
 Given that wheat and oils are consumed daily by most of the population, food fortification can yield dramatic improvements in nutritional status without a change in eating habits.

 These are early days, but there is already political will across the country to act, with both federal and provincial governments committed to ending malnutrition through food fortification.